Please click here to help David McMurrey pay for web hosting:

 Online Technical Writing will remain free.

-This page is totally under reconstruction!
+This page is totally under construction!

 The following explores one way to collect information for a technical writing project.
 The notecard application featured here is NoodleTools